frequence-web/Go/README.md

 Go is a easy-to-use PHP deployment manager

-Go is under heavy deployment and is actually unable to... deploy your application ;)
+Go is under heavy development and is actually unable to... deploy your application ;)

 Usage
 -----